rmosolgo/css_modules/README.md

 # CSSModules

 An alternative to "magic string" classnames in Sass or SCSS.
+Currently supports Sprockets 2 only 😖.

 Thanks to [Fatih Kadir Akın](https://twitter.com/fkadev) for his post, ["How I Implemented CSS Modules in Ruby on Rails, Easily"](https://medium.com/@fkadev/how-i-implemented-css-modules-to-ruby-on-rails-easily-abb324ce22d), which led the way on this idea!